Just looking for one thing here to make sure I got it all right.

 And greetings, my friends, and welcome back.

-And uh appearing before the most knowledgeable audience in all of broadcast media, that according to the Pew Center for the people in the press.
+On a roll today, Rush Limbaugh, the Excellence in Broadcasting Network, setting the standard for broadcast media and appearing before the most knowledgeable audience in all of broadcast media, that according to the Pew Center for the people in the press, 800-282-2882.

-If you want to be on the uh program, email address rush at eIBNet.com.
+If you want to be on the program, email address, rush at EIBnet.com.

 One more thing before we get to some domestic issues here.

-Uh the the Arab world cheered the rise of Hitler.
+The Arab world cheered the rise of Hitler.

-Uh of course they shared common ground.
+Of course, they shared common ground.

-And it is apparent from watching the the movie Obsession, and from it's not out yet, there they are still, by the way, their their website, they are selling a uh uh 60-minute preview DVD of the movie uh as they seek distribution of that movie.
+They are so, by the way, their website, they are selling a 60-minute preview DVD of the movie as they seek distribution of that movie.

-We'll link to that too, and although also this uh this website, but you will you'll see that the tactics being employed by militant Islamists today parallel those of uh Adolf Hitler, and this is a this is a very informative piece.
+But you will see that the tactics being employed by militant Islamists today parallel those of Adolf Hitler, and this is a very informative piece.

-So, uh there is that.
+So, there is that.

-The uh Lieberman and uh Ned Lament race.
+The Lieberman and Ned Lament race.

-Uh Ned Lament, whose anti-war campaign rattled the political landscape by toppling Senator Lieberman in the Connecticut Democratic primary, uh, is gaining some support among voters, but Lieberman still has an edge, according to the Quinnipiac University poll, 49 to 38%.
+Ned Lament, whose anti-war campaign rattled the political landscape by toppling Senator Lieberman in the Connecticut Democratic primary, is gaining some support among voters, but Lieberman still has an edge, according to the Quinnipiac University poll, 49 to 38%.

 That's an 11-point lead.